HewlettPackard/python-opsramp/README.md

   - search(pattern) -> returns a list of dicts, each containing in a client.
   - enable(uuid) -> marks a specific instance as "enabled" in OpsRamp.
   - disable(uuid) -> marks a specific instance as "disabled" in OpsRamp.

+- class Metrics() _the subtree of metrics defined for this specific Tenant_
+  - getMetricsValues(pattern) -> returns metric values based on the pattern.

 - class KBcategories() _the subtree of knowledge base categories for this specific Tenant_
   - create(definition) -> creates a KB category.